 I will follow up to edno’s hardware laden post (nice one, BTW) with my own brand of DIY tutorial happiness.

 NOTA : This is a simple tutorial and by no means THE definitive soldering How-To.
-I’m not an expert but the job I did, as related here, worked as it was supposed to, if your problem is a bit more complex, I suggest looking into the Computer repair Sydney services.
+I’m not an expert but the job I did with the oscillating tool, as related here, worked as it was supposed to, if your problem is a bit more complex, I suggest looking into the Computer repair Sydney services.
 Drop me a line if you have any questions!!